 DCPS Substitute Teacher Employment Application

-At this time, DCPS will be accepting applications for candidates who hold bachelor’s degree AND one or more of the following criteria:
+At this time, DCPS will be accepting applications for candidates with 60 credit hours or more in lieu of a conferred degree AND one or more of the following criteria

 Retired teachers (DCPS and other US School Districts)

 Applicants with less than 1 year of experience, will be asked to submit a professional reference letter to [email protected] within 3 business days of application submission.
 Upon complete of the reference review, applicants will receive correspondence regarding next steps in the hiring process.

 The steps in our hiring process which were previously completed in-person have migrated to a virtual platform, including interviews and orientation.

 Upon reviewing your application, you may be invited to interview with us.
 Our group interview is an integral part of the application process.
 We want to meet you in person, and we want to see what you can do.